Kirstie Alley

 1964 - Rafael Palmeiro (Baseball)

-1965 - Sean McNabb (Bassist)
+1965 - Sean McNabb (Bassist) Quiet Riot

 Other Notable Birthdays

-Audra Lindley (Acrtess)
+Audra Lindley (Actress)

 September 24, 1918 - October 16, 1997

-Passed Away at Age 79 from Leukemia
+Passed Away at Age 79 From Leukemia

-Played Mrs. Roper on the Hit TV Series, Three’s Company
+Played Mrs. Roper on Three’s Company

 Phil Hartman (Actor and Comedian)